isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-newsroom"></a>
 ## Editing Content in Newsroom Page
-The 'newsroom' page is referred to as the 'resources' (renamed as 'newsroom' for SAC website) section in the isomerpages template.
-It is linked to the 'resources' (or 'newsroom' for SAC website) portion in the homepage.
+The 'Newsroom' page in the SAC website has been renamed from the 'resources' page in the Isomerpages website template.
+It is also linked to the 'newsroom' (or 'resources' section in the isomerpages template) portion in the homepage.
 The steps for editing this portion in the homepage  is listed in the official [isomer documentation here](https://isomer.gov.sg/documentation/homepage/changing-resources-section/).

-The 'newsroom' folder contains the index.html file, which type of isomerpages layout template used for the 'newsroom' navigation/overview page, the title and the page url link that will appear in the user's web browser.
+The 'newsroom' folder contains the index.html file, which lists the type of Isomerpages layout template used for the NewsRoom navigation/overview page, the title and the page url link that will appear in the user's web browser.
 The breadcrumb navigation provides the name of the previous page link the user navigated through, and shows the user's current location in a website.

-The 'newsroom' folder also contains different category folders that correspond to the sub-links under the 'newsroom' url, where each category folder contains all the posts or articles for that category.
-The step-by-step guide for editing the contents in the 'newsroom' page can be viewed in the official [isomer documentation here](https://isomer.gov.sg/documentation/resources/overview/).
+The 'newsroom' folder also contains different category folders that correspond to the category links in the NewsRoom page, where each category folder contains the files of all the posts or articles for that category.
+The step-by-step guide for editing the contents in the NewsRoom page can be viewed in the official [Isomer documentation](https://isomer.gov.sg/documentation/resources/overview/).

 The category names are also listed in the resources.yml of the _data folder for better readability, and can be edited easily.
 ```